GSA-TTS/identity-handbook/index.md

 # Login Handbook

 Welcome to the login.gov handbook!
-This is our open source team documentation.
+This is our open source team documentation!

 Please help us contribute and keep things up to date, and make sure to [avoid contributing sensitive information][sensitive-information].